purdue-arc/website/_pages/index.md

 The club meeting times vary and are posted on our [calendar]({{site.url}}/calendar/).
 Check out our [projects]({{site.url}}/projects/) to see what we've been working on, and feel free to [contact us]({{site.url}}/contact/) with any questions.

-### Covid-19 Update
+### COVID-19 Update

-Purdue ARC is actively monitoring the situation and doing everything in our power to ensure the Fall 2020 semester will be productive, while still following [Purdue guidlines](https://protect.purdue.edu/).
-More information will be released on how the club intends to operate in our upcoming [virtual callout]({{site.url}}/news/f20_callout).
+Purdue ARC is actively monitoring the situation and doing everything to ensure the Fall 2020 semester will be productive, while still following [Purdue guidlines](https://protect.purdue.edu/).
+More information will be released on how the club intends to operate in the upcoming [virtual callout]({{site.url}}/news/f20_callout).